treasuryguild/treasury-apis/docs/github-project-api.md

   - This is the standard setup when you create a project board directly in a repository.
   - The repository can be owned by either a user or an organization (specified in the `owner` parameter).

+- `status` (string):
+  - Optional filter to filter items by their status.
+  - Case-insensitive matching.
+  - Can be a single status or comma-separated list of statuses.
+  - Example: `"In Progress"` or `"In Progress,Done"`

+- `startDate` (string):
+  - Optional filter to filter items by their due date.
+  - Must be in ISO 8601 format (YYYY-MM-DD).
+  - Items with due dates before this date will be excluded.

+- `endDate` (string):
+  - Optional filter to filter items by their due date.
+  - Must be in ISO 8601 format (YYYY-MM-DD).
+  - Items with due dates after this date will be excluded.
+  - Must be used in conjunction with `startDate`.

 ---

 ## Important Note About Project Setup